uptagprojects/octagon-design-system/docs/components/form-elements/filter.md

 - Use clear and concise criteria names.
 - Limit the number of filters to avoid overwhelming the user.
 - Provide default filter options to guide the user.

-For more detailed information, refer to the [Filter Component Documentation](../filter-component.md).